 We knew it!
 This Turkey Holding a Corn Inflatable nabbed the farmer’s corn right off his tractor!
 This thief stands (well, sits) 5 feet tall and 7 feet long.
 He lights up the night with his LED lights, waiting for more food to loot.
 And look, he’s surrounded by more Thanksgiving goodies.
 Did he take those from the farmer, too?
 Or did he grab them from the forest creatures?
 We’re not sure, but we know for certain he stole that corn he’s stuffing into his face.
 But really, how mad can we be?
 Honestly, that corn looked really good, so we can’t blame him.
 Still, he could’ve asked.
 We’re sure the farmer would’ve been more than happy to share.

-As fun as yard inflatables are, they’re just the tip of the cornstalk when it comes to Thanksgiving decorations.
+As fun as yard inflatables and Christmas inflatables on sale are, they’re just the tip of the cornstalk when it comes to Thanksgiving decorations.
 If you’re looking for more traditional decor to soup up your home, we’ve got you (and your door) covered.

 Thanksgiving Door Decor